CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## A guide to the code

 If you're reading the code for the first time, the best place to start is `/chemprop/train/run_training.py`.
 The `run_training()` function inside this file executes a run of our core experiment, used to assess predictive accuracy and calibration. `run_training()` contains an outer loop over ensemble members and an inner loop over samples.
-For each sample, the function saves down predictive means and learned aleatoric uncertainty.
+For each posterior sample, the function saves down predictive means and learned aleatoric uncertainty.

 `run_training()` calls Bayesian training loop functions.
 These are housed within the folder `/chemprop/train/bayes_tr/`.
 Important classes and functions for Bayesian implementations are housed within the folder `/chemprop/bayes/`.

-The secondary experiment is molecular search.
-The main training loop for this experiment is found in the file `/chemprop/train/pdts.py` (containing the `pdts()` function).
+The second experiment is molecular search.
+The main code for this experiment is found in the file `/chemprop/train/pdts.py` (containing the `pdts()` function).

 We run experiments via scripts inside the `/scripts/` folder.
 These scripts set hyperparameter values and then call either `run_training()` or `pdts()`.
 Hyperparameter settings for all our experiments are listed in the file `/scripts/bayesHyp.py`.